 Potentially useful data sets: Moderate Resolution Imaging Spectroradiometer (MODIS) Corrected Reflectance True Color and Bands 7-2-1, MODIS Land Surface Reflectance Bands 1-2-1, Atmospheric Infrared Sounder (AIRS) precipitation (day and night).
-In Worldview, LANCE imagery can be overlaid with the following data sets from the Socioeconomic Data and Applications Center (SEDAC): Flood Hazard Frequency and Distribution, Flood Hazard-Mortality Risk and Flood Hazard Economic Risk.
+In Worldview, LANCE imagery can be overlaid with the following data sets from NASA's Socioeconomic Data and Applications Center (SEDAC): Flood Hazard Frequency and Distribution, Flood Hazard-Mortality Risk and Flood Hazard Economic Risk.

 Register to start downloading data.

 Read the disclaimer for more information about using the data.

 Visualize NRT data related to Floods in Worldview

 This image shows flooding in Mozambique.
 By January 2013, the Limpopo River had spilled over its banks with water spanning more than 10 kilometers in certain areas.
 Read more at NASA's Earth Observatory.